 The expectations of the adventure genre weigh on this game that otherwise has a blast chasing the non-logic of an increasingly absurd dream.

 Muriel Tramis’s slave rebellion strategy game confronts history with a cathartic rage never encountered in games – and it came out in the 80s.

 Bradley W. Schenck’s terrific blend of the ordinary and the surreal stages a one-of-a-kind world that uplifts an otherwise by-the-numbers adventure.

 Not all who wander are lost, but in Obitus, you will always be lost.
 For this otherwise simple and charming RPG, either prepare to draw your own maps or don’t bother playing.

-The tough, wavering thrill of racing through this game’s eponymous tunnels does fine mostly ignoring the extra complications thrown on top.
+Racing through this game’s namesake tunnels is a tough, wavering thrill, and it mostly ignores the extra complications thrown on top.